mikrdgz/recharge-docs/docs/self-hosted-checkout.md

 ## 5. Process Checkout

+At this point, you should present the customer with form fields to input their payment information. **You're responsible for securely passing this information to a payment processor while adhering to [PCI compliance](https://www.pcisecuritystandards.org/) guidelines.**

+You should receive a customer/payment token in the response from the payment processor.

-Finally, send a `POST` to the Checkouts API `charge` ednpoint to finalize processing checkout.
+The final step is sending a `POST` to the ReCharge Checkouts API `charge` endpoint with this payment token to finalize processing checkout.
 It is best practice to present the customer with a page that allows them to review their final order before placing it.
 Once you've processed the checkout, redirect the customer to an order confirmation page.

 ### Example `POST` to checkouts/:id/charge